nateprewitt/smithy/designs/default-zero-value.md

 # Default zero values

+* **Author**: Michael Dowling, Principal Engineer, AWS
+* **Created**: 2021-08-24
+* **Last updated**: 2021-08-28

+## Abstract

-This document describes a fundamental change to the way Smithy describes structure member nullability.
+This document describes a fundamental change to the way Smithy describes structure member nullability (also known as optionality).
 By adding a `@default` trait to structure members, code generators can generate non-null accessors (or getters) for members marked as `@default` or `@required` (with some caveats for backward compatibility).
-When implemented, this proposal will convert, at minimum, 18,000 currently nullable property accessors to non-nullable in the Rust, Kotlin, and Swift AWS SDKs.
+While this proposal is not AWS-specific, the practical impact of it is that when implemented, it will convert at minimum 18,000 optional property accessors to non-optional in the Rust, Kotlin, and Swift AWS SDKs.

 In order to implement these changes, Smithy will need a 2.0 bump of the IDL.

+## Terms used in this proposal

+* null: This document uses the term null, nullable, and nullability to refer to optional members that optionally have a value.
+Some programming languages don't have a concept of `null` and need to map this to whatever abstraction is appropriate for that programming language (for example, `Option` in Rust or `Maybe` in Haskell).
+* accessor, getter: In this proposal, the terms "accessor" and "getter" should be considered generic terms that translate to however a programming language exposes structure member values.
+For example, some programming languages like Java use literal getter methods while others might expose struct style properties directly.

 ## Motivation

-Most accessors, or "getters", generated from Smithy models return nullable values.
+Most structure member accessors generated from Smithy models return nullable values.
 As new languages like Rust and Kotlin that explicitly model nullability (or optionality) in their type systems adopt Smithy, excessive nullability in generated code becomes burdensome to end-users because they need to call methods